-Delivery Method/Level Learning Summary Some training will be conducted via WebEx online training when the need to interact in person is not as critical.
-This training will be conducted by in-house subject matter experts although a small percent (approximately 10%) may be provided by outside subject matter experts.
+Delivery Method/Level Learning Learning Summary Some training will be conducted via WebEx online training when the need to interact in person is not as critical.
+This training will be conducted by in-house subject matter expe provided by outside subject matter experts. rts although a small percent (approximately 10%) may be